Enhanced Excitation Energy Transfer under Strong Light-Matter Coupling: Insights from Multi-Scale Molecular Dynamics Simulations: Results Discussion

-In the lossless ideal cavity with perfect mirrors, the excitation, which initially was localized on a single molecule, rapidly spreads to other molecules in what appears to be a diffusion process.
-The latter observation is supported by the linear increase of the mean square displacement (MSD, {\it {i.e.}}, $\langle (z(t)-z(0))^2\rangle$) with time in Figure~\ref{fig:z_off}c.
-While the front of the wavepacket propagates with a velocity that closely matches the maximum group velocity of 68~$\upmu$mps$^{-1}$, the expectation value of the wavepacket position, $\langle z\rangle$ for $z\ge 0$, moves with a lower velocity of 15~$\upmu$mps$^{-1}$.
-As we discuss in SI, the average velocity depends on the number of molecules in the cavity but converges to a finite value for large $N$.
+In the lossless cavity with perfect mirrors, the excitation, initially localised at a single molecule, rapidly spreads to other molecules (see animation in the SI).
+In contrast to the ballistic movement observed for on-resonant excitation, the wavepacket spreads out instead, with the front of the wavepacket propagating at a velocity that closely matches the maximum group velocity of the LP branch (68~$\mu$mps$^{-1}$, Figure~\ref{fig:structure+dispersion}{\bf c}), while the expectation value of the wavepacket position ($\langle z\rangle$, Figure~\ref{fig:z_off}{\bf a}) moves at a lower pace ( $\sim$10~$\mu$mps$^{-1}$).